anksu2024/asarraf.github.io/_posts/2020-11-28-linkedin-learning-notebook-feature-redesign.md

 * User has to remember the part of lesson corresponding to the note to revisit.
 * Inconsistency between the point when note-taking started, and the reference to the point in time depicted once note got submitted.

-<strong>Heuristic Principles to achieve:</strong> This will ensure that the navigation to the correct part of lesson is intuitive and consistent.<br/>
+<strong>Heuristic Principles to achieve:</strong> To ensure that the navigation to the correct part of lesson is intuitive and consistent.<br/>
 <strong>Suggested Solutions:</strong>
 * Auto-saving before beginning of the next lesson (At the end of 10 sec buffer).
 * Record the time, and the lesson when the User enters the first letter in the text box.